vikingdata/articles/databases/mysql/MySQL_memory.md

 I find no document about how to handle memory satisfactory.
 This is mostly Linux and can be used for any application but there are some specific MySQL queries and configurations.

+I recommend all of it, but really, upgrade to 8.0, see what the mysql instruments in MySQL Memory Monitoring says, and compare it to the other MySQL and Linux commands.
+The issue is, how is MySQL using memory and swap.
+What is taking up MySQL memory.

 1. [Links](#links)
 3. [Mysql](#mysql)